 Among his awards and decorations are the Defense Superior Service Medal, Bronze Star Medal, Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, Humanitarian Service Medal, National Defense Service Medal, Afghanistan Campaign Medal, Global War on Terrorism Service Medal, NATO Medal, and Ranger Tab.

 Major General Fisher is a resident of Clinton, Mississippi.
-He is married to the former Kathy Davis of Enterprise, Mississippi and they have two children, son Brian (wife, Mimmie, daughter Mary Elizabeth, and sons Hasten Doxey and Graham Campbell) and daughter Dana.
+He is married to the former Kathy Davis of Enterprise, Mississippi.
+They have two children, son Brian (wife, Mimmie, daughter Mary Elizabeth, and sons Hasten Doxey and Graham Campbell) and daughter Dana ( husband, Andrew Faggert).
 Major General Fisher is retired from the Procter and Gamble Company.
 He previously served as the District 4 Supervisor to the Hinds County Board of Supervisors.
-Prior to his election to the Board of Supervisors, Major General Fisher served four terms as an Alderman in the City of Clinton, Mississippi.
+Prior to that, Major General Fisher served four terms as an Alderman in the City of Clinton, Mississippi.
 He is currently serving his second term as Mayor of Clinton, Mississippi.